Baltimore City Council President Nick Mosby says he regrets lying to public but still fit for office following damaging testimony

 Mosby said the close of his ex-wife’s second trial means it’s “time to move forward.”

-Mayor Brandon Scott, a Democrat, said Wednesday he will continue to work with Mosby for as long as he occupies the council president’s seat.
+Mayor Brandon Scott said Wednesday he will continue to work with Mosby for as long as he occupies the council president’s seat.

 “He has a duty to do that role and the voters of Baltimore will determine whether he should have that or not,” Scott said.
 “For me, I just have to do my job and work with whoever’s in the room.”